edrapac/chef_pihole/README.md

 1. Navigate to https://manage.chef.io/signup/
 2. Create a new account and sign up for a free hosted version of chef-server (free up to 5 nodes)
 3. Create an orginization https://manage.chef.io/
+4. <b>MAKE SURE TO SAVE YOUR PRIVATE KEY THAT WAS JUST CREATED SOMEWHERE SECURE AND EASILY ACCESSIBLE YOU WILL NEED IT</b>

 For now this is all we need to do with the chef server, we will revisit it soon though.